HolotypeRobotics/Cognition/README.md

-# BlackBox
+# BlackBox for ROS2
-An AGI online machine learning engine in a convenient ROS node.
+An AGI online machine learning engine for robots in a convenient ROS2 node.